mdn/content/files/en-us/web/progressive_web_apps/guides/what_is_a_progressive_web_app/index.md

 Beyond that, a PWA have some additional features:

-- It has a [web app manifest](/en-US/docs/Web/Manifest) file, which, at a minimum, provides information that the browser needs in order to install the PWA, such as the app name and icon.
+- A [web app manifest](/en-US/docs/Web/Manifest) file, which, at a minimum, provides information that the browser needs to install the PWA, such as the app name and icon.
-- It has a [service worker](/en-US/docs/Web/API/Service_Worker_API), which, at a minimum, provides a basic offline experience.
+- A [service worker](/en-US/docs/Web/API/Service_Worker_API), which, at a minimum, provides a basic offline experience.

 #### Web app manifest